error-magnet/superformula-blog/README.md

 #Superformula Explorer

-This is an implementation of Superformula by Johan Gieles.
+This is a visual implementation of the [Superformula](https://en.wikipedia.org/wiki/Superformula).

 To run, just clone/download the repo and run index.html in Chrome/Firefox.